Alessandro De Tomaso was born in Argentina in 1928. His

 Tomaso and Lamborghini revised their cars to take advantage of them quickly and

 simultaneously.
 The wide body Pantera was introduced in 1979.
-It began as a GTS
+It began as a GTS custom ordered with riveted-on

-custom ordered with riveted-on flares from the Group 4 racing Pantera of 1972,
+flares from the Group 4 racing Pantera of 1972, Group 4 type wheels, and the

-Group 4 type wheels, and Pirelli P7 tires.
+new Pirelli P7 tires.

 Tom Tjaarda